/ / / / /

 • Perfect for Ramadan and everyday meals.
 Fattoush is a staple on the iftar table during Ramadan, but it’s just as delicious served alongside grilled chicken, rice dishes, or weeknight dinners.

 • Very versatile.
+Make it you own and add any vegetables you like.
 Fattoush salad can easily become a complete meal with the addition of protein.
 While it’s traditionally served as a side, adding grilled chicken, shrimp, steak, salmon, or even chickpeas turns this salad into a satisfying lunch or dinner.

 Fattoush Salad FAQ